vishalx360/bitbucket-kpi-maker/README.md

     npm install
     ```

-3. **Configure Settings**: Open the `config.json` file and add the necessary information as per your requirements.
+3. **Configure Settings**: Open the `config.json` file and add the url for bitbucket pullrequest with project selected and author selected.

 4. **Get JSON Data Link**: